lizardsystem/lizard-waterbalance/doc/source/scripts.rst

       </properties>
   </Run>

-The management command uses the following settings from this file:
+The script uses the following settings from this file:

   - ``startDateTime`` and ``endDateTime`` for the first and last date for which to compute the waterbalance;